Customise Consent Preferences

 • Banking information

-The city endeavours to ensure that all personal information in its custody or control remains private in accordance with legislation and is collected, used, retained or disclosed for the intended purposes.
-The city will clearly identify the intended use for this type of information on corporate forms, website(s) and/or brochures.
+The City endeavours to ensure that all personal information in its custody or control remains private in accordance with legislation and is collected, used, retained or disclosed for the intended purposes.
+The City will clearly identify the intended use for this type of information on corporate forms, website(s) and/or brochures.
 Examples of programs or operations which may collect personal information may include:

 • Program or event registration